A Guide to Hiking Mount Toubkal in 2 Days

 Break in Your Boots: Good hiking boots are non-negotiable.
 Wear them in before the trip or risk painful blisters on the mountain.

 Hydrate: Drink plenty of water before and during the climb.
-You can buy bottles along the trail, so no need to carry too much from the start.
+You can buy bottles along the trail (between Imlil & the refuge), so no need to carry a load of water for the journey.

-Train Your Legs: This hike is no joke.
+Train Your Legs: This hike is not to be taken lightly.
 Two long, steep days mean strong legs and good cardio will go a long way.

 We had small sections of snow and ice to deal with